 Heavy editing – substantive or structural or developmental editing

 The heavy editing service offered by most editors is the developmental or substantive edit.
-We prefer to use the term developmental because it us it seems more meaningful.
+I prefer to use the term developmental because it seems more meaningful.
 This type of edit involves the identifying the need to rearrange, delete, add and reword entire pages and chapters and sometimes crosses the bridge into being more of a ghost writing service than an edit.

-Should your manuscript need this type of attention we will work with you to determine your need for a creative writer or an editor.
-Essentially, the editor will identify the work you need to and leave it at that, a ghostwriter will make the changes on your behalf, which is of course the more expensive option.
+Should your manuscript need this type of attention, I will work with you to determine your need for a creative rewrite or an edit.
+Essentially, with an edit, I will identify the work you need to and leave it at that, for ghostwriting, I will make the changes on your behalf, which is of course the more expensive option.

 This isn’t an all-inclusive kind of edit and doesn’t involve correcting your punctuation and grammar or smoothing out awkward sentences as well.
 It’s about the broader issues of characterization, setting, plot, too much/not enough backstory (explain character background), too much or too little description, dialogue, mixing POVs and making sure each scene has a clear goal and enough tension.

-Having read this information about developmental editing and wondering if your manuscript might need such attention, you can always get our early views.
-What you can do here is ask us to complete a manuscript assessment where take a look at your book and provide some analysis on its strengths and areas in need of improvement.
-Each developmental edit will come with a summary about your book that we call the Editor’s Report and these are available independently from asking us to complete the edit.
+Having read this information about developmental editing and wondering if your manuscript might need such attention, you can always get my early views.
+What you can do here is ask me to complete a manuscript assessment where I take a look at your book and provide some analysis on its strengths and areas in need of improvement.
+Each developmental edit will come with a summary about your book that I call the Editor’s Report and these are available independently from asking us to complete the edit.

-When considering you editing needs the most important thing is to talk to us first, tell us where you are with your manuscript and what you feel needs to be done and of course, what your budget is!
+When considering you editing needs the most important thing is to talk to me first, tell me where you are with your manuscript and what you feel needs to be done and, of course, what your budget is!